 Finland’s transmission system operator, Fingrid, has been eager to digitalize the maintenance and monitoring of their operations.
 Over the years, Fingrid has organized 4 different innovation contests to find the best partners for industrial digitalization.
 Haltian won one of these contents in Spring 2018, and now Haltian’s wireless sensors are used to measure the temperatures of connecting components in electrical substations.

 Haltian IoT sensors measure temperature

-Haltian provides Fingrid with temperature monitoring service, where the sensors can measure the temperature inside a substation, as well as in the high voltage parts of the power grid.
+Haltian provides Fingrid with a temperature monitoring service, where the sensors can measure the temperature inside a substation, as well as in the high voltage parts of the power grid.
 One sensor can measure several things.
 In Haltian’s sensors, a rise in temperature is a sign of increasing electrical resistance, which can be caused by, for example, dirt or corrosion.
-Sensor based IoT solutions enable predictive maintenance, where possible problems are detected before they happen.
+Sensor-based IoT solutions enable predictive maintenance, where possible problems are detected before they happen.

 Pertti Kujala, Haltian’s Director of Smart Production Solutions, says that working with Fingrid has been extremely fruitful, and that company sets a great example for organizations finding digital solutions to develop their operations and maintenance.
 According to Pertti, the main point in starting with digitalization, is to start somewhere: “When we start to use IoT sensors to measure one thing, the client often finds other possibilities for digital optimization along the way”.

 Monitoring reduces maintenance costs and ensures reliable power distribution